nicspalla/yambo-wiki/docs/source/index.rst

 .. todo::

    This is a todo block.
+It needs the `sphinx.ext.todo` extension.

 .. seealso::